nicksettoon/LogFileAnalyzer_4740/README.md

 # LogFileAnalyzer_4740
 Programming Assignment #1 for Big Data Technologies 4740

-$ make to print the make targets for this project
+print the make targets for this project
+$ make

+runs the job
-$ make lastrequest to run the job
+$ make lastrequest

+prints the last run's results
-$ make results to print last run's results
+$ make results